 Decrypt(‘my encrypted message’, ‘keyARN’)

 Xplenty’s platform helps data scientists, data engineers, and business users quickly create their data pipelines with zero coding.
 AWS KMS helps Xplenty’s customers further secure their ETL data processing without giving up any security control.
-To learn more about Xplenty's encryption feature, please contact your Account Manager or email firstname.lastname@example.org.
+To learn more about Xplenty's field level encryption feature read about How to Encrypt & Decrypt Sensitive Data, Xplenty's Encrypt function, Xplenty's Decrypt Function, please contact your Account Manager or email firstname.lastname@example.org.